causesauce/Bank_Prototype/README.md

 	JohnN MaryM 500
 means that John is sending money to Marry, so the John's balance is decreased by 500 and that of Mary increased by 500.

+The data in any line may be erroneous (for example, its format does not correspond to any of the formats described above, or there are insufficient funds on an account for a given withdrawal or transfer etc.); if this happens, the offending line is ignored and an appropriate information is appended to a log filele (the offending line, its number in the input file and a description of the reason of the failure).